ballinloughdentalcare/ballinloughdentalcare/views/index.md

 # Welcome

-W=Looking after the dental health of the people of Ballinlough and its surrounding areas for over 30 years...
+Looking after the dental health of the people of Ballinlough and its surrounding areas for over 30 years

 ## Dental Services Provided